Religion and LGBTQ people: Satanism

+Both major Satanic traditions, The Satanic Temple and the Church of Satan, emphasise the right of the individual to free sexual expression.
+Lucien Greaves, spokesperson of The Satanic Temple, has stated the Temple "will always fight ... to the death to ensure that there are equal rights for the gay community".

 The Church of Satan has always accepted gays, lesbians and bisexuals since its foundation in 1966.
 The church supports legalization of same-sex marriages.

-Some Theistic Satanists like the Order of Nine Angles are extremely homophobic, and support and perpetrate hate crimes against LGBTQ people, like the Keillers Park murder perpetrated by the ONA group Temple of the Black Light.
-The London nailbomber that targeted the LGBTQ people and migrants was also inspired by ONA founder David Myatt.
+Some Theistic Satanists also oppose homophobia.
+The group Order of Nine Angles released several texts including homosexual versions of sex magic rites.
+However, the ONA-inspired Black Order, originally founded by Kerry Bolton, split into two separate groups because the new grandmaster, Abaaner Incendium (former editor of Key of Alocer) was openly homosexual and a transvestite who would later undergo gender-affirming surgery.
+The American section of the order therefore considered the new grandmaster unsuitable and formed the White Order of Thule.
+In July 1997, two members of the Misanthropic Luciferian Order committed the Keillers Park murder.
+According to the Svenska Mord website, the exact motives were never elucidated, but Satanism and homophobia may have been relevant factors.
+According to a later statement from the secretary of the band one of the perpetrators played in, the man had harassed them and was killed out of anger.

 Scientology

 The Church of Scientology opposes same-sex marriage and its founder L. Ron Hubbard called homosexuality a dangerous perversion.
 The Church of Scientology's perspectives on homosexuality are based on the writings of its founder, and his statements about homosexuality have led critics to assert that Scientology promotes homophobia, and being gay or accused of being gay is viewed as negative in the Scientology community.
 According to a 2018 source, currently used, updated editions of Hubbard's canonical book, Dianetics, continue to use heteronormative and anti-gay language and list gay people as perverts who are physically ill and extremely dangerous to society.
 Some critics have stated that the church tried to change their gay attractions through forms of therapy.